 Guess what?
-You can afford it, you just need to change your thinking and downsize your travel dreams from staying at the Four Seasons, to a B&B. Or, if you’re adventurous, camping.
+You can afford it, you just need to change your thinking and downsize your travel dreams from staying at a chi chi hotel, to a B&B. Or, if you’re adventurous, camping.
 Hawaii is not as expensive as you think if you travel differently.
 Each year, I travel on a budget of $1500 – $2000.
 I use travel reward points for all or part of my flight and/or car rental.
 This year, my $1200 car rental only cost $600 because of travel points.

 How Do You Do Hawaii For Less?